mattzeunert/mattzeunert.github.io/_posts/2016-07-17-understanding-backbone-todomvc-with-from-js.md

 I'm hiding a lot of steps between the script template tag and the insertion into the DOM.

-The steps can sometimes be confusing to look at, but in this case there are two interesting bits of information we can get by viewing all steps.
+The steps can sometimes be confusing to look at, but in this case there are two interesting bits of information we can get by viewing all of them.

 ### Finding where the template is loaded